When To Hire A Sales VP For Your Startup

 If you’re a founder and trying to crack the sales code without brand recognition, this one’s for you.

-Downsides of Hiring Too Late
+Downsides Of Hiring A VP Of Sales Too Late

 While the overwhelming majority of startups make the mistake of hiring too early, it’s also possible to miss the mark and bring on a VP of Sales when you’ve gone too far.